groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Outlook Mail Message (.msg) is a file format used by Microsoft Outlook and Exchange to store email messages, contact, appointment, or other tasks.
+Represents an Outlook Mail Message (.msg), which is a file format used by Microsoft Outlook and Exchange to store email messages, contacts, appointments, or other tasks.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/email/msg